Giles Gilbert Scott: 1920s

 As Liverpool Cathedral rose Scott's fame grew, and he began to secure commissions for secular buildings.
 One of the first was for Clare College, Cambridge, Memorial Court, which was in a neo-Georgian style on the west bank of the River Cam.
 This style was also used for Chester House, a house he designed for himself in Clarendon Place, Paddington in 1924, which won the annual medal for London street architecture of the Royal Institute of British Architects in 1928.
 Scott's residential buildings are few; one of the best known is the Cropthorne Court mansion block in Maida Vale, where the frontage juts out in diagonals, eliminating the need for lightwells.

+Scott also acted as a judge in architectural competitions.
+The Welsh National Eisteddfod prize of £100 for a design for the North Wales Heroes’ Memorial, for erection in the grounds of the University College, at a cost of £15,000, has been awarded by Sir Gilbert Scott to Mr D Wynne Thomas MSA, Old St Paul’s Vicarage, Bolton.
+Mr Gilbert Scott says "the design is refined, scholarly, and displays architectural sense of style superior to the forty other designs sent for open competition.
+Its simplicity and restraint produces a dignity in keeping with the purpose of the memorial, and the contrasts between plain surface and enrichment are effective".
+In the 1921 competition for the North Wales Heroes' Memorial at Bangor, Gwynedd, he assessed approximately forty entries and selected the design by Welsh architect Daniel Wynne-Thomas.